0xFaysal/0xFaysal/README.md

 I believe that sharing knowledge and working together is the best way to grow as a developer.
 In my free time, I like to read tech blogs, watch coding tutorials, and participate in coding challenges.

-I am always open to new ideas and suggestions, so feel free to reach out to me if you want to connect or collaborate on a project.
+##### I am always open to new ideas and suggestions, so feel free to reach out to me if you want to connect or collaborate on a project

 - 👀 I’m interested in Coding
 - 🙂